tomwpublic/hubitat_switchbot/README.md

 # hubitat_switchBot

 This provides various driver capabilities for SwitchBot devices, including the humidity/temperature sensor, bot, curtain, and hub IR functionality.

+Note that all operations have a cloud (internet) interaction.
 The HTTP accesses are made according to the SwitchBotAPI reference:
 * https://github.com/OpenWonderLabs/SwitchBotAPI

 # Manual Installation instructions: